 Research Implemented by IPA: Yes

 Exposure to violence, conflict, and other traumatic life events can have harmful effects on the economic, human, and social capital of individuals and their communities.
 Entrepreneurship and business skills training curricula have been commonly adopted as an approach for promoting socio-economic inclusion in fragile settings.
 However, most of these programs pay little attention to motivation and internal barriers to learning and decision-making, which may be particularly relevant for victims of conflict.
 For such populations, imagery techniques—which encourage participants to envision future scenarios or adopt the perspectives of others—could be an effective pedagogical tool for boosting motivation.
-To evaluate the effectiveness of these techniques, researchers are designing and evaluating a soft skills training program that incorporates imagery for entrepreneurs who have experienced violence or other traumatic or challenging life circumstances in Bogotá, Colombia.
+To evaluate the effectiveness of these techniques, researchers designed and evaluated a soft skills training program that incorporated imagery for entrepreneurs who experienced violence or other traumatic or challenging life circumstances in Bogotá, Colombia.

 Researchers: Allison Grossman, William Nomikos, Niloufer Siddiqui